Skip to main content

 How do large verdicts impact trucking insurance costs?

-Carriers with riskier driving practices typically see a dramatic rise in insurance costs.
-Having a strong fleet safety and driver training program can be part of an effective strategy for keeping insurance costs manageable.
+Carriers with overall riskier driving practices typically see a dramatic rise in insurance costs.
+Having a strong fleet safety and driver training program can be part of an effective strategy for managing insurance costs.
 Likewise, trucking companies can take advantage of the safety tools and data available through their insurance carriers to help identify risks, train drivers in safe habits, reduce accidents and mitigate lawsuits.

 Talk with a Northland agent to review your coverage and learn about resources your company can use to evaluate and train your drivers.